aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/040-deploy-staging-webstore.md

 ### 3. Validate the deployment

 :::alert{header="Important" type="warning"}
-It takes a few minutes for ArgoCD to synchronize, and then for Karpenter to provision the additional node.
+It takes a few minutes for Argo CD to synchronize, and then for Karpenter to provision the additional node.
 It also takes a few minutes for the load balancer to be provisioned correctly.
 :::